Configuring Your SMTP Server to Work With SugarCloud

 Some email service providers restrict access to their servers to a predefined range of IP addresses.
 This means that the email server will only talk to a certain set of machines.
 You will need to speak with your system administrator, IT team, or email service provider to find out if access to your email server is restricted.

 If your email server is restricted, you will need to determine which geographic location your instance is hosted in SugarCloud.
 Please refer to the Identifying Your SugarCloud Stack section of the Using the Case Portal article to confirm the geographic location.
-Once the location is confirmed, have the appropriate IP addresses whitelisted according to the following chart:
+Once the location is confirmed, have the appropriate IP addresses added to your allowlist according to the following chart:

 |SugarCloud Stack Location||IP Addresses|